Wondering what to do in Krabi? Follow my super detailed guide to discover the best things to do in Krabi on this 5 day Krabi itinerary.

 Before you visit Krabi, make sure to read my in-depth Krabi travel guides.
 They’re jam-packed with savvy tips to help you plan the perfect Krabi itinerary in no time.

-If this is your first visit to the “Land of Smiles”, these Thailand travel tips will also come in handy.
+If this is your first visit to the “Land of Smiles”, these travel tips will also come in handy.

 Krabi Itinerary Pre-Travel Tips